Sky-Stars-Air-Yaxcess/Dumper-Non-Unity/README.md

 Gmail y8068723@gmail.com

 This method script was created for educational purposes only.
 Users are solely responsible for how they use it.
 We respect developers and urge them to fix vulnerabilities.
-Our goal is not to cause harm, but to promote fair and secure gameplay.
+Our goal is not to cause harm, but to promote fair and secure gameplay!